brimdata/zed/docs/tutorials/zq-primer.md

 zq -I transform.zed prs.json > prs.zng
 ```

-## Running Analyics
+## Running Analytics

 Now that we've cleaned up our data, we can reliably and easily run analytics
-on finalized ZNG file `prs.zng`.
+on the finalized ZNG file `prs.zng`.

 Zed gives us the best of both worlds of JSON and relational tables: we have
-the structure and clarity of the relaional model while retaining the flexibility
+the structure and clarity of the relational model while retaining the flexibility
 of JSON's document model.
 No need to create tables then issue SQL insert commands
 to put your clean data into all the right places.

 Let's start with something simple.
 How about we output a "PR Report" listing
-the title of each PR along with it's PR number and creation date:
+the title of each PR along with its PR number and creation date:
 ```mdtest-command dir=docs/tutorials
 zq -f table '{DATE:created_at,"NUMBER":"PR #${number}",TITLE:title}' prs.zng
 ```